kahole/egna/README.md

         _ => 'Some errors'
     )
 )
-.then( /* return value of first the matched handler gets passed along */ )
+.then( /* return value of the matched handler gets passed along */ )
 ```

 **Match anything**